 (b) the name, address, and telephone number of the public employer;

-(c) description of unit involved;
+(c) a description of the unit involved;

-(d) name, address, and telephone number of the recognized or certified labor organization and authorized representative thereof;
+(d) the name, address, and telephone number of the recognized or certified labor organization and authorized representative thereof;

-(e) description of the dispute in detail;
+(e) a description of the dispute in detail;

 (2) A petition may be withdrawn with the consent of the board.

 (3) Upon petition for interest mediation, the board shall designate a qualified labor mediator who is an agent of the board to mediate the dispute.
 Upon the written request of both parties, the board may instead request a mediator from the federal mediation and conciliation service, if one is available.

 (4) Any information disclosed to the mediator in the performance of these duties shall not be divulged unless approved by the parties involved.
 All files, records, reports, documents, or other papers received or prepared by the mediator shall be classified as confidential and not as a public record.
 Such matters shall not be disclosed to anyone without the prior consent of the board.

 (5) The mediator shall not produce any confidential records or testimony with regard to any mediation on behalf of a party to any case pending in any proceeding before any court, board, investigatory body, arbitrator, or fact finder without the written consent of the board.
 (6) The mediator may hold separate or joint meetings with the parties or their representatives, and such meetings shall be private and nonpublic, except if otherwise mutually agreed upon by the parties.